By Al Adamsen | Future of Work Advisors

 - Capability & Readiness Assessment: Have you evaluated whether your teams and systems are prepared for the change?

-- Pacing Awareness: Do you know which elements of the initiative require speed (to seize opportunity or reduce risk) and which require slowing down (to build alignment, ensure adoption, and protect trust)?
+- Pacing Awareness: Do you know which elements of the initiative require speed (to seize opportunity or reduce risk quickly) and which require slowing down (to build alignment, ensure adoption, and protect trust over time)?

 - Learning Loops: Are there mechanisms in place to learn, adapt, and course-correct along the way?